"Let's build a new world order together!"

 She stares back at you with reddened eyes, her mouth stuffed full of celery and mayonnaise.
 Apparently you are not the only one who uses food as a spiritual metaphor for enlightenment.

-Hastily she chews and swallows, wiping the mayonnaise from her lips.
+Hastily she chews and swallows, wiping mayonnaise from her lips.
 "But why?" she cries.

-"But surely there must be an explanation," she exclaims, reaching out and taking you by the arms.
+"But surely there must be an explanation," she says, reaching out and taking you by the arm.
 You flap your wings in a gesture of impatience; dying feathers flutter down.

-"Wait, please let me sacrifice myself in your place!" the other ENFJ cries after you.
+"Wait, please let me sacrifice myself in your place!" the other ENFJ cries, tears flowing down her cheeks.

-You whirl around, all your patience gone.
+You whirl around.
+All your patience is gone.
 "Fine!
-If you really want to, then be my guest!
+If you really want to die, then be my guest!
 Just don't blame me if you don't self actualize."

-You stomp back to your tent.
-Flopping back down on your mattress, you notice the poem lying on the floor.
-Fuming, you pick it up and read it again.
+You stomp back to your tent, throw aside the flap, and hurl yourself down on your mattress.
+As you sit there, fuming, you notice the poem lying on the floor.
+You pick it up and read it again.
+It’s just as stupid as you thought.
+You read it again.
 And again.
 Finally you just glare at it without knowing why.

-Maybe back in the old days, when you liked reading poetry instead of turning unbelievers to ash, you could have figured out what bothers you about it.
-But not tonight.
+Maybe back in the old days, when you liked reading poetry instead of turning unbelievers to ash, you could have figured out what bothers you about the poem.
+But not anymore.
 You pop out your contact lenses, check your mirror to see if maybe your eyes haven't gone back to normal since you've been so nice today, then fold your wings about you and sink into a disappointed sleep.

-The next morning you hold a video conference with the ENTJ Warlord, an immaculately dressed man of middle age with a persian cat sitting on his lap.
+The next morning you hold a video conference with the ENTJ Warlord, an arrogant man wearing a cape of imperial purple edged with gold.
+Such is his pride and hubris that he thinks himself your better.
+He shall soon be humbled.

-Gushily you explain how impressed you are with how he has improved your sacred animal, the kangaroo, and how flattered you are that he chose to imitate your glorious tsunami symbol for his own cause.
-With a sincere-looking smile you offer to join forces with him and provide psychic terror brigades to help him in his campaign, provided that he will eventually help you destroy the false believers.
-"And if we all work together," you finish with tears of hope brimming in your eyes, "We can make a better world."
+Gushingly you explain how impressed you are with how he has improved your sacred animal, the kangaroo, and how flattered you are that he chose to imitate your glorious tsunami symbol for his own cause.
+With a sincere-looking smile you offer to join forces with him and provide psychic terror brigades to help him in his campaign.
+All you ask in exchange is that he will help you destroy the false believers afterward.
+"And if we all work together," you finish, tears of hope brimming in your eyes, "We can make a better world."

-The ENTJ Warlord is a creature of pure logic; he weighs the pros and cons and decides that you could be instrumental in helping him achieve his goals, though you are not to be trusted in the slightest.
-He agrees to a meeting to discuss a mutual alliance.
-You tell him you will be sure to bring along some treats for his cuddly little friend, and give a little squee of adoration at how cute and snuggly puss is.
+The ENTJ Warlord is a creature of logic; he weighs the pros and cons and decides that you could be instrumental in helping him achieve his goals—though you are not to be trusted in the slightest.
+He cautiously agrees to a meeting to discuss an alliance.
+You tell him how wonderful it will be to meet him and how much you admire his bold stand for religious freedom.
 He smiles tightly and thanks you for your time.
 The communication is closed.

-You turn to your INFJ Mystic second in command.
+You turn to your INFJ Muse second in command.
 "Prepare the bomb."

 Suddenly the answer comes to you.
 You should smuggle the bomb into the conference by having it implanted in the ENFJ's stomach in a gastric bypass operation.
 Ingenious!
 Smiling in contentment, you fall asleep.